 - 20. This section explains the step by step approach that National Grid will undertake in order to develop proposals for submission to, and approval by, the Authority to reduce the level of Non-incremental Obligated Entry Capacity at one or more ASEPs to facilitate an increase to the level of Non-incremental Obligated Entry Capacity elsewhere so as to avoid the need to release Funded Incremental Obligated Entry Capacity and hence to minimise the need for investment in the NTS. - 21.
 Before application of the methodology set out in this Statement demand for Incremental Obligated Entry Capacity must satisfy the tests for release of Incremental Obligated Entry Capacity as set out in the ECR. - 22.
 In applying the methodology for substitution set out in this Statement the following rules will be applied to determine the quantity of Entry Capacity that will be made available for substitution, the "Substitutable Capacity".
 Subject to the following rules, Substitutable Capacity at an ASEP shall be equal to the unsold quantity of Non-incremental Obligated Entry Capacity (as defined in the Licence): - a) Capacity that is not offered for release in the QSEC auctions, i.e. capacity that is held-back for MSEC auctions will not be available for substitution between ASEPs.
 Currently this is 10% of Non-incremental Obligated Entry Capacity at each ASEP.
-Hence the Substitutable Capacity at an ASEP will be equal to 90% Non-incremental Obligated Entry Capacity subject to the following adjustments. - b) Capacity currently reserved under a PARCA will not be Substitutable Capacity.
-Where a PARCA is terminated prior to the allocation of capacity, the Reserved Entry Capacity may become Substitutable Capacity if that capacity is Non-incremental Obligated Entry Capacity5. - Where the Reserved Entry Capacity is from a different ASEP to where the PARCA has indicated the need for additional capacity (i.e. reserved pending substitution), the Reserved Entry Capacity will revert to Substitutable Capacity at the donor ASEP if it is no longer required to satisfy a PARCA. - c) Capacity that has previously been substituted from an ASEP (i.e. from a donor ASEP) will not be available as Substitutable Capacity in respect of the donor ASEP. - d) Except where the further provisions of this paragraph 22 apply, capacity that has previously been substituted to an ASEP will be Substitutable Capacity from the date where future quantities of that capacity are unsold, are not reserved, and are not retained, at that recipient ASEP. - e) Subject to the further provisions of this paragraph, any Funded Incremental Obligated Entry Capacity released as a result of QSEC auctions held from 1 April 2013 onwards will not be Substitutable Capacity until after a period of five years has elapsed from the initial release date (when it is re-classed as
+Hence the Substitutable Capacity at an ASEP will be equal to 90% Non-incremental Obligated Entry Capacity subject to the following adjustments, c) to k). - b) Capacity that is withheld from the Annual Yearly auctions7, will not be available for substitution between ASEPs.
+Currently this is 10% of Technical Interconnection Point Capacity at each IP ASEP with respect to Yearly Interconnection Point Capacity for gas years Y+1 to Y+5 and 20% for Yearly Interconnection Point Capacity for gas years Y+6 to Y+15.
+Hence the Substitutable Capacity at an IP ASEP will be equal to 80% of the Technical Interconnection Point Capacity subject to the following adjustments, c) to k). - c) Capacity currently reserved under a PARCA will not be Substitutable Capacity.
+Where a PARCA is terminated prior to the allocation of capacity, the Reserved Entry Capacity may become Substitutable Capacity if that capacity is Non-incremental Obligated Entry Capacity8. - Where the Reserved Entry Capacity is from a different ASEP to where the PARCA has indicated the need for additional capacity (i.e. reserved pending substitution), the Reserved Entry Capacity will revert to Substitutable Capacity at the donor ASEP if it is no longer required to satisfy a PARCA. - d) Capacity that has previously been substituted from an ASEP (i.e. from a donor ASEP) will not be available as Substitutable Capacity in respect of the donor ASEP.